Fransabank: History

 In 1921, the Bank opened as a branch of Crédit Foncier d'Algérie et de Tunisie (CFAT).

-In 1963, the bank was renamed to the new name of Société Centrale de Banque, and in 1971 was purchased by Banque Française pour le Moyen-Orient SAL (BFMO), a Lebanese banking company.
+In 1963, the CFAT was renamed to the new name of Société Centrale de Banque, and in 1971 its Lebanese entity was purchased by Banque Française pour le Moyen-Orient SAL (BFMO), a Lebanese banking company.
 After numerous mergers with other Lebanese banks, in 1982 the bank was renamed Fransabank.